Skylor-Tang/zshrc-sync/README.md

 ## Features

+- Check if the remote .zshrc file is different from the local one, and if so, pull the latest version from the remote repository and overwrite the local configuration.
 - Automatically detects changes to the `.zshrc` file and syncs it to the GitHub repository.
 - Automatically syncs the `.zshrc` file when zsh exits.
 - Backs up the current `.zshrc` file to `$HOME/.zshrc-bak`.